Bengali Muslims: Mughal period

-A few centuries later the agrarian reforms of the Mughal Empire accelerated conversion and population growth across Bangladesh by creating a system of farming villages centered around Sufi missions.
+A few centuries later the agrarian reforms of the Mughal Empire accelerated conversion and population growth across Bangladesh by creating a system of farming villages centred around Sufi missions.
 The Mughals granted landless peasants land around these missions in order to accelerate development of the fertile Ganges plain.
-The lead to greater concentrations of people in the area with more opportunities for Sufi missionaries to preach Islam.
+This led to greater concentrations of people in the area with more opportunities for Sufi missionaries to preach Islam.
 The projects were most evident in the Bhati region of East Bengal, the most fertile part of the delta.

 Although the timeline is still debated, a popular theory posed by historian Richard Eaton poses that the Islamization of northern and eastern Bengal occurred in earnest after the Mughal conquest.
-At the time of the Mughal conquest of Bengal, most of East and North Bengal was still covered by dense forests and inhabited by indigenous communities who were marginally influenced by Dharmic religions and practiced shifting cultivation.
+At the time of the Mughal conquest of Bengal, most of East and North Bengal was still covered by dense forests and inhabited by indigenous communities who were marginally influenced by Dharmic religions and practised shifting cultivation.
 The Hindu descendants of these indigenous communities are today called Namasudras and Poundras in central and eastern Bengal, and Rajbanshis in north Bengal.
 The Ganga River had just shifted to its present course along the Padma River channel, opening up these jungles for economic and agricultural development.
 To exploit this newfound opportunity, the Mughals made large numbers of land grants to individuals to develop the land.
 Although some of these pioneers were Hindu, the vast majority were Muslims.
 These pioneers would go into the forests and organise the indigenous inhabitants to clear the land and practice wet rice cultivation.
-Thus the economic centre of Bengal shifted from the drier western part to the more fertile east, and East Bengal became the economic engine of the province.
+Thus, the economic centre of Bengal shifted from the drier western part to the more fertile east, and East Bengal became the economic engine of the province.

 Since most of these pioneers were Muslim, who often were subcontracted by Hindu merchants, the communities they formed developed around village mosques and the indigenous communities became more and more influenced by Islam.
 And often after the deaths of these pioneers, they were revered as pirs and their shrines became associated with mystical powers.
-Moreover Islamic literature which told Islamic stories in settings reminiscent of East Bengal made it easier for the locals to identify with Islamic figures.
-Thus gradually indigenous communities slowly began to identify more and more with Islamic culture, but blended it with their original folk culture to a great extent as very few literate Muslims were giving them instruction on Islamic practice.
-Thus the majority of East Bengal began to identify as Muslims, and their spiritual culture became a mixture of Islamic and indigenous folk traditions which was very distinct from the Islam practiced by the aristocracy.
-However the southwestern, northern and eastern eges of Bhati were still largely ruled by Hindu kings, and so a significant fraction of the indigenous population here became more influenced by Hindu ideals and developed into a variety of caste groups.
+Moreover, Islamic literature which told Islamic stories in settings reminiscent of East Bengal made it easier for the locals to identify with Islamic figures.
+Thus, gradually indigenous communities slowly began to identify more and more with Islamic culture, but blended it with their original folk culture to a great extent as very few literate Muslims were giving them instruction on Islamic practice.
+Thus, the majority of East Bengal began to identify as Muslims, and their spiritual culture became a mixture of Islamic and indigenous folk traditions which was very distinct from the Islam practised by the aristocracy.
+However, the southwestern, northern and eastern edges of Bhati were still largely ruled by Hindu kings, and so a significant fraction of the indigenous population here became more influenced by Hindu ideals and developed into a variety of caste groups.